Tayside derby

-The Tayside derby is a football rivalry based in Tayside.
+The Tayside Derby, (also known as the Tayside Trifecta) is a football rivalry based in Tayside.
 The matches are contested by the three professional clubs in the region: Dundee, Dundee United and St Johnstone.

 A match between Dundee and Dundee United, whose grounds are in the same street, is referred to as a Dundee derby.
 St Johnstone are based in Perth, 20 miles from Dundee.

 In seasons where all local derby matches were traditionally held on the same weekend (including at New Year), the Dundee derby would take precedence if all three clubs were in the same league, and any uneven number of Tayside teams would lead to one usually playing Aberdeen, who had no closer rivals geographically.

 Followers of the Dundee clubs generally consider their city rivalry as far more important than any relationship with St Johnstone, with Dundee captain Charlie Adam stating in 2021 prior to a Scottish Cup tie with the Saints that there was no such thing as a Tayside derby; opposing goalkeeper Zander Clark did not refute this outright but highlighted the increased travelling support typically brought to each ground for matches due to the close distance between Perth and Dundee, bringing more local interest into league fixtures particularly in seasons where the Dundee clubs are in different divisions and no city derbies are played.